-Online communities are a great way for groups of like-minded people to connect and collaborate online.
-Whether you're a local book group looking to go digital or a business wanting to connect with your customers, online communities can help you to have insightful conversations and share important resources.
+The upside?
+It's incredibly rewarding.
+Whether you're a local book group looking to go digital or a business wanting to connect with your customers, online communities can help you have insightful conversations and share important resources, but only if they're moderated.

 So, here, we set out 7 steps to easy online community moderation – so you can focus on growing your business and supercharging your revenue.